p2docs/p2docs.github.io/page/colorspace.md

 |RED+/-   |Channel 2  |Preambles     |Red                  |Cr                           |(Sub-)Packet odd bits        |

-Important: **Other than being configured through CMOD, the TMDS encoder is independent from the colorspace converter!** The TMDS encoder only operates directly on the _pin outputs_ from the [Streamer](streamer.html)!
+Important: **Other than being configured through the CMOD register, the TMDS encoder is independent from the colorspace converter!** The TMDS encoder only operates directly on the _pin outputs_ from the [Streamer](streamer.html)!
 No color transformation can be performed in the digital video pipeline!

 ### Simultaneous TMDS + analog RGBHV